A World Lit Only by Dub: Background

 After reforming in 2009, Godflesh released the 2014 EP Decline & Fall and the 2014 studio album A World Lit Only by Fire, both of which saw Japanese versions with bonus dub remixes.
 This combined with a history of in-house remixing (for example, 1997's Love and Hate in Dub) led to interviewers asking frontman Justin Broadrick if A World Lit Only by Fire would receive a fuller remix treatment.
 Broadrick first spoke publicly about A World Lit Only by Dub as early as 14 October 2014, a week after A World Lit Only by Fires release and a decade before the remix album's release.
 He stated that the original intent of A World Lit Only by Dub was to explore the post-punk side of Godflesh's sound, and he planned to employ former Godflesh drummer Ted Parsons to provide live drumming.
 However, Parsons does not appear on the final release.

-Broadrick characterized the five remixes on A World Lit Only by Dub as "extended mutated versions; exploring and pushing the inherently experimental nature of Godflesh, now finalised and somewhat re-contexdtualised 10 years later."
+Broadrick characterized the five remixes on A World Lit Only by Dub as "extended mutated versions; exploring and pushing the inherently experimental nature of Godflesh, now finalised and somewhat re-contextualised 10 years later."
 Reviewers emphasised how "calling [the songs] remixes feels like something of a slight disservice" given how altered they are, featuring numerous new and rerecorded parts, entirely new structures and titles more reminiscent of new songs than remixes.